ywarezk/angular-public-advanced/README.md

 The ex are very relevant to almost any angular app you will do so it is very important to do all the ex.
 1 Hour won't be enough to complete all the ex. so some will be left for homework ex.

+## NPX

+node package executer
+used to execute cli commands
+- search first in node_modules/.bin
+- after search for the library in npm